 Even though the suspension, chassis, rider aids and general layout remain the same, the changes to the engine make a huge difference to the riding experience.
 So, if you’re after a new heavyweight adventure bike, are considering the GS – and can stomach the hefty price tag, then it’s worth going for the 1250.

 KTM 1290 Super Adventure R

 And KTM aren’t messing about… the 1290 is a serious machine capable of anything you throw at it.
-It’s well setup for road riding (if you’re predominately going to be on tarmac then opt for the ‘S’ model instead of the more off-road focused ‘R’) with a comfortable riding position, hefty fuel tank, swish electronics and riding modes including cornering ABS and semi-active suspension as well as heated seats, grips and much more.
+It’s well setup for road riding (if you’re predominately going to be on tarmac then opt for the ‘S’ model instead of the more off-road focused ‘R’ with a larger tank, smaller wheels and semi-active suspension.
+Either way, the 1290 has a comfortable riding position, hefty fuel tank, swish electronics and riding modes including cornering ABS and much more.

-If you’re wondering where this bike stands, it’s a lighter and more powerful and torquier motorcycle than the R1250GS – and it’s cheaper too.
+If you’re wondering where this bike stands, it’s a lighter and more powerful and torquier motorcycle than the R1250GS.
 So if you’ve got an itchy wrist and like getting on the gas, but want a heavyweight bike for adventure motorcycle touring with off-road capabilities, then this might be for you.